Striveworks/valor/docs/technical_concepts.md

 ### `Model`

 `Models` describe a particular instantiation of a machine learning model.
-We use the `Model` object to delineate between different models runs or between the same model run over time.
+We use the `Model` object to delineate between different model runs or between the same model run over time.
 Note that `Models` aren't children of `Datasets`; you can have one `Model` contain predictions for multiple `Datasets`.

 `Models` require a name at instantiation and can optionally take in various types of metadata that you want to associate with your model.